favonia/cloudflare-ddns/docs/designs/codebase-architecture.markdown

    - use `unreleased` before the first release tag exists for that feature
    - use `since version X.Y.Z` (or `available since version X.Y.Z`) only after that release tag exists
    - do not use a planned next-release version as if it were already released
+8. For final cleanup flows:
+   - keep cleanup idempotent whenever possible; missing resources should usually be treated as already cleaned
+   - use warning-level notices for unexpected-but-tolerated cleanup drift instead of hard failures
+   - keep mode differences as explicit pre-steps over a shared cleanup pipeline, instead of duplicating cleanup logic